jalcine/website/src/_posts/2018-08-20-setting-up-peertube-dokku.markdown

 ```

 Cool.
 So I spent about six minutes (as shown in the video below) attempting to
 figure out something obscure about PeerTube.
-You can't explictly define the name
+You can't explicitly define the name
-of the database that it'd use - only the custom suffix to the hardcoded name of
+of the database that it'd use - only the custom suffix to the hard coded name of
 `peertube`.
 This means you'll have to do the following:

 ```